 - 14.1 Conflict of Interest.
 Employees may engage in consulting or outside employment (including acting as an expert witness) only if it does not interfere in any way with University duties and does not adversely affect the quality of University service and does not result in a conflict of interest. - 14.2 Consulting Activities and Outside Employment.
 Employees engaged in consultation activities or outside employment shall, prior to undertaking such activities, advise their department or division head and vice president in writing of the anticipated scope and direction of their consulting activity or outside employment.
+Employees may not use University resources to engage in consulting activities or outside employment.
 If, in the opinion of the department or division head, outside employment or consulting activity interferes with University duties or adversely affects the quality of University service or presents a conflict of interest, the employee may be asked to terminate the outside employment or consulting activity.
 If the employee refuses to terminate the outside employment or consulting activity, the employee's appointment may be changed to a part-time basis, properly prorated, on a short-term basis.
 If the employee's outside employment or consulting activity continues to affect the quality of University service, the employee will be asked to terminate the outside employment or consulting activity.
 If the employee refuses to terminate it, the employee will be subject to discharge. - 14.3 Time Limits.
 The time devoted by staff members to outside consultation shall be limited to an aggregate of two (2) working days per month.